kublaios/snapshotino/README.md

-# snapshottable
+# snapshotino

-A lightweight, low-barrier-to-entry snapshot testing library for Swift
+A lightweight, low-barrier-to-entry snapshot testing library for iOS

 ## Why snapshot tests?
 - They're easy to write, maintain, and debug